IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

    **Unstable installation** section to check that you have installed the correct version.

-2. **I am on Ubuntu and get an error similar to "ImportError: /lib/x86_64-linux-gnu/libm.so.6: version GLIBC_2.29 not found"**
+2. **I am on Ubuntu and get an error similar to "ImportError:
+   /lib/x86_64-linux-gnu/libm.so.6: version GLIBC_2.29 not found"**

    Our latest package which uses IfcOpenShell v0.7.0 is built using Ubuntu 20 LTS.
    If you have an older Ubuntu version, you can either upgrade to 19.10 or above, or you'll need to compile IfcOpenShell yourself.

+3. **I get an error saying "ModuleNotFoundError: No module named 'numpy'"**"

+   If you have installed Blender from another source instead of from `Blender.org <https://www.blender.org/download/>`__, such as from your distro's package repositories, then you may be missing some modules like ``numpy``.
+Try installing it manually like ``apt install python-numpy``.

-3. **Some other error prevents me from installing or doing basic functions with the add-on.
+4. **Some other error prevents me from installing or doing basic functions with the add-on.
 Is it specific to my environment?**

    Sometimes it is helpful to try installing and using the BlenderBIM Add-on on